How does our commitment to renewable energy benefit you?

 Our commitment to RE100 by 2025 offers significant benefits to all of our customers – especially those with equipment located in our data centres.
 Energy usage by data centres varies according to industry, but it is typically between 5-25% of total power use.

 Companies who rely heavily on technology – such as software developers and finance services will have a higher ratio of DC-to-employee power usage.
 Organisations based in CBD locations have more difficulty offsetting their usage by deploying solar or wind power on their own premises.
 Most organisations now outsource their ICT operations to third-party providers, such as data centres or cloud providers.
-This means that choosing a provider committed to renewable energy use can make a significant difference to your own carbon footprint – and reduce the time it takes to achieve RE100 across your own operations.

 Increasingly, sustainability will become more critical for every business – as consumers, shareholders and environmental lobbyists judge them on their commitment to emission reduction.
 Ensuring sustainability across the entire supply chain is also rapidly becoming a keystone for attracting future investment.
 Sustainability is also important in attracting the best talent – because the majority of potential employees now factor in environmental responsibility when choosing a career and an employer.